The EFR's library is open by reservation from Monday to Friday from 9 a.m. to 9 p.m, on Saturday from 9 a.m. to 7 p.m.

 All the staff remain at your disposal: accueil.bibliotheque(at)efrome.it

-With over 222,000 volumes, 40% of them periodicals, the EFR Library is the biggest French research library in the world.
+With over 211,000 volumes, the EFR Library is the biggest French research library in the world.

 It occupies three floors at the Palazzo Farnese: the 2nd floor, the “mezzanine”, and the 3rd floor.

 It has 220 reading places, and 180,000 volumes that can be freely accessed, And approximately 2,200 periodicals.

 30,000 volumes stored in the basement are available upon request.

 The EFR has developed its collections since it was founded in 1873.

 The acquisitions policy is defined as one of the School’s primary missions: